awsdocs/amazon-eks-user-guide/doc_source/configure-sts-endpoint.md

 **To configure the endpoint type used by a Kubernetes service account**

 The following examples all use the `aws-node` Kubernetes service account used by the [Amazon VPC CNI plugin](cni-iam-role.md)\.
-You can replace the *example values* with your own service accounts, pods, namespaces, and other resources\.
+You can replace the `example values` with your own service accounts, pods, namespaces, and other resources\.

 1. Determine which AWS Region that one of your pods running the service account that you want to configure the endpoint for is running in\.
-Replace *aws\-node\-6mfgv* with your pod name and *kube\-system* with your pod's namespace\.
+Replace `aws-node-6mfgv` with your pod name and `kube-system` with your pod's namespace\.

    ```
    kubectl describe pod aws-node-6mfgv -n kube-system |grep Node: